-The Berlin Wall stands testament to one of the most significant events in modern history – the Cold War.
-This imposing concrete barrier, erected in 1961, physically and ideologically divided the city of Berlin for almost three decades.
-In this article, we will explore the origins of the Berlin Wall, its purpose, the impact it had on the people, and its eventual fall.
+The Berlin Wall is a symbol of one of the greatest events in modern history – the Cold War.
+This concrete wall built in 1961, separated the city of Berlin physically and symbolically for nearly twenty-eight years.
+What follows is a brief overview of the Berlin Wall in regard to its construction, its role, its effects on the people, and the Wall’s dismantlement.
 Let’s dive in!

-After the end of World War II, Germany was divided into four occupation zones controlled by the victorious Allies: the United States, Soviet Union, Britain, and France.
-Similarly, Berlin, the capital city located within the Soviet zone, was also divided into four sectors.
-However, tensions between the Soviet Union and the other Allies grew, leading to the formation of two separate countries – West Germany and East Germany.
+After the end of World War II, Germany was divided into four occupation zones controlled by the victorious Allies: the United States, Soviet Union, Britain and France; Similarly, the capital city also came to be partitioned in the Soviet zone as well as contained four sectors as well.
+However the struggle between the Soviet Union and the other Allies arose hence the formation of two independent nation, West Germany and East Germany.

 The Impact on the People